Halted rocket test could stall NASA moon shot, redo possible

 Two other engine-related issues also occurred.

 NASA said it can adjust the test limits if a second test is deemed necessary, to prevent another premature shutdown.
-Engineers will continue to analyze the data, as managers debate the pros and cons of proceeding with a second test firing at Stennis or shipping the rocket straight to Florida's Kennedy Space Center for launch preparations.
-Some of that Kennedy work might be able to be streamlined, Lueders said.

-This core stage can be loaded with super-cold fuel no more than nine times, NASA Administrator Jim Bridenstine told reporters Tuesday evening.
-A second full-blown test firing would reduce the remaining number of fill-ups.
+Engineers will continue to analyze the data before deciding on the next step.

 The Artemis program is working to put astronauts back on the moon by 2024, a deadline set by the Trump administration.
 It's uncertain how the incoming White House will approach that timeline.